ychrism/ProjectManagerApp/README.md

 ## Troubleshooting

+- If updates or messages not rel time, logout and try again.
 - If you encounter CORS issues, ensure the frontend URL is added to `CORS_ALLOWED_ORIGINS` in `settings.py`.
 - For WebSocket connection problems, check if Daphne is running and the WebSocket URL is correct in the frontend code.
 - Database connection issues: Verify MySQL service is running and credentials are correct.